vyperlang/vyper/docs/vyper-by-example.rst

 We will be seeing a few ``@constant`` decorators in this contract - which is used to decorate methods that simply read the contract state or return a simple calculation on the contract state without modifying it.
 Remember, reading the blockchain is free, writing on it is not.
-Since Viper is a statically typed language, we see an arrow following the definition of the ``stock_available()`` method, which simply represents the datatype which the function is expected to return.
+Since Vyper is a statically typed language, we see an arrow following the definition of the ``stock_available()`` method, which simply represents the datatype which the function is expected to return.
 In the method, we simply key into ``self.holdings`` with the